 - We record the findings of surveys and other research to help us improve our service to customers.
 The information you provide will be used within anonymous and aggregated datasets unless you agree that we can use your details.

 This list is not exhaustive, as we hold records of most contacts we have with you, or about you, and we process this information so we can deliver services to you.
 Generally the information we hold will have been provided by you (on application or enquiry forms or when we communicate with you), but we may also hold information provided by third parties where this is relevant to your housing circumstances or to the provision of support e.g. from social workers and health professionals (such as doctors and occupational therapists).

 We will only ask for personal information that is appropriate to enable us to deliver our services.
 In some cases you can refuse to provide your details if you deem a request to be inappropriate.
 However, you should note that this may impact our ability to provide some services to you if you refuse to provide information that stops us from doing so.

 How we manage your personal information

-We process your personal information in accordance with the principles of GDPR.
+We process your personal information in accordance with the principles of UK GDPR.

 We will treat your personal information fairly and lawfully and we will ensure that information is: